boldreports/bold-reports-docker/README.md

 Enterprise Reporting help us to analyse, explain and report business information in our day-to-day life.

+## Deployment Prerequisites

+### Hardware requirements

+The following hardware requirements are necessary to run the Bold BI solution:

+* Operating System: You can use the Bold BI Docker on the following operating systems:
+  * Windows
+  * Ubuntu 20.04 LTS
+  * Cent OS 7
+  * Mac
+* CPU: 4-core.
+* Memory: 16 GB RAM.
+* Disk Space: 8 GB or more.

+### Software requirements

+The following software requirements are necessary to run the Bold BI Enterprise edition:

+* Database: Microsoft SQL Server 2012+ | PostgreSQL | MySQL
+* Application: Docker
+* Web Browser: Microsoft Edge, Mozilla Firefox, and Chrome

 # Docker compose:<br/>
 * Bold Reports in multiple container image.